prajvalmathur/ai-vs-human-text/README.md

 # Model Evaluation
 Each model was evaluated on:
--Accuracy
+- Accuracy
--Confusion Matrix
+- Confusion Matrix
--ROC-AUC Score
+- ROC-AUC Score
--Visualizations are included in the Jupyter notebook (notebooks/ai_vs_human_detection.ipynb).
+- Visualizations are included in the Jupyter notebook (notebooks/ai_vs_human_detection.ipynb).